 The textile industry is one of the most water-intensive production industries in the world.
 Water is used throughout the manufacturing process and is critical for various flushing procedures.
 As a result, high volumes of wastewater are generated that contain high organic pollutants, high sulphate concentrations, chemicals, toxins and color.

-Berghof Membranes offers a complete line of membrane solutions for the textile and tannery industry.
+Berghof Membranes offers a complete line of membrane solutions for the textile and tannery industries.
 See below for the related membrane products.